NordicSemiconductor/asset-tracker-cloud-docs/docs/firmware/SensorDataAndConfiguration.rst

 Device Data and Configuration
 #############################

-The data published by the device and the configuration options are described in detail in the state JSON schema file for `AWS <./state.reported.aws.schema.json>`_, and `Azure <./state.reported.schema.azure.json>`_.
+The data published by the device and the configuration options are described in detail in the state JSON schema file for `AWS <./state.reported.aws.schema.json>`_.
-See `this state JSON document for an AWS example <./state.reported.aws.json>`_, and `this state JSON document for an Azure example <./state.reported.azure.json>`_.
+See `this state JSON document for an AWS example <./state.reported.aws.json>`_.

 Sending and receiving this data is different per cloud-operator, see implementation details for :ref:`AWS here <aws-iot-shadow-topics>` .